AuburnACM/auacm/docs/contributing.md

   * Docstrings are required for every Python method
   * Python and JavaScript lines should not exceed 80 characters in length

+You can run `make lint` to ensure that the code you added followed the style guides.

 ---

 If you have any questions or comments, feel free to email a member, leave a